jahirsadik/jahirsadik.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Welcome to my homepage! 👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-*Welcome to my homepage!* 👋
+Hello, my name is Jahir Sadik Monon.
 I have recently (January, 2024) graduated from [Department of Computer Science and Engineering](https://du.ac.bd/programDetails/CSE/396), [University of Dhaka](https://en.wikipedia.org/wiki/University_of_Dhaka), Bangladesh.
 Currently, I am working as a research assistant (RA), supervised by [Dr. Amin Ahsan Ali](http://www.cse.iub.edu.bd/faculties/53) and [Dr. AKM Mahbubur Rahman](http://www.cse.iub.edu.bd/faculties/56) at the Center for Computational & Data Sciences ([CCDS](https://ccds.ai/)), Independent University Bangladesh. *My goal for the near future is to pursue a graduate degree in a domain that aligns with my research interests*.

 # Research Interests
 My primary interest is in the field of **Reinforcement Learning**.
 I also have a keen interest in multi-agent systems, embodied AI agents, and robot learning. <br>